sahilng/pingpong/README.md

 ```
 pingpong [URL]
 ```
-   This will display the response (e.g., `pong`) and the time taken to get the response.
+   This will display the response and the time taken to get the response.

 2. **Hide Response Time**:
 If you only want to display the server's response without the response time: